Which of the following best describes how 'Net Sales' is calculat... | Study Prep in Pearson+

 1

-Understand the concept of 'Net Sales': Net Sales represents the revenue generated from sales after accounting for deductions such as sales returns, allowances, and discounts.
-It provides a clearer picture of the actual revenue earned from sales activities.
+Understand the concept of 'Net Sales': Net Sales represent the revenue generated from sales after deducting any returns, allowances, and discounts.
+It provides a clearer picture of the actual revenue earned by the company.

-Combine the deductions: The formula for Net Sales is: .
-This calculation ensures that Net Sales reflects the actual revenue after accounting for all relevant deductions.
+Combine the deductions: The formula for Net Sales is: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.
+This ensures all relevant deductions are accounted for to arrive at the Net Sales figure.

 Watch next